 111, 112; 211, 212; 311, 312; 411, 412.
-Ballet: Classical Ballet Classes taught by CPYB faculty under the direction of Marcia Dale Weary founder and artistic director of the Central Pennsylvania Youth Ballet CPYB.
+Ballet: Classical Ballet Classes taught by CPYB faculty under the direction of Marcia Dale Weary, founder and artistic director of the Central Pennsylvania Youth Ballet CPYB.
 Instruction will utilize the precise, disciplined and repetitive methods of ballet training developed by Ms. Weary.
 Careful consideration to alignment, placement and proper execution of steps will be covered in depth.
 Dickinson students at all levels of experience are welcome but will be required to take the official placement class usually held during the first week of the semester.
 All classes are taught at the CPYB Warehouse and Barn studio during studio hours on or after 4:30 pm Monday through Friday and at 9am Saturday with other possible classes until 4pm.
 When taken for .5 academic credit, these courses do not fulfill a distribution requirement, but will carry 2 PE blocks.
+In order to qualify for 2 PE blocks, a student must take three hours of ballet weekly throughout the semester.
+Classes also count for those students enrolled in the CPYB Certificate program.
 When taken for 1 full academic credit, these courses satisfy the DIV I.c. distribution requirement and 2 PE blocks.